Country Lead Faculty: Allison Huffman, PhD

 The trip ended with cultural tours of the Sacred Valley and Machu Picchu, sites that never cease to inspire awe and admiration in everyone.
 Health Bridges International was a tremendous help and support along with the assistance and hospitality from our friends and colleagues at UMA and UNW.
 Muchas gracias for another amazing and fabulous trip!

-The TWU Center for Global Nursing – Peru relationship began back in February 2014 with email correspondence between Dr. Joan Edwards, our CGN director, and Dr. Patrick Palmieri, a nursing professional living in Peru.
-At that time Dr. Palmieri discussed the opportunities available in Peru while Dr. Edwards shared with him the vision of CGN.
+The TWU Center for Global Nursing – Peru relationship began in February 2014 with correspondence between Joan Edwards, PhD, our CGN director, and Patrick Palmieri, PhD, a nursing professional living in Peru.